We are stuck off-road in New Mexico

 Friday, 10th of February, at 10:15 a.m.
 (MST), we received a text message in our emergency line (503-877-5263) from Trent Cleary.
 He and his wife were traveling in a Camper Van when they got stuck in the snow.
 They requested an offroad recovery from New Mexico.

 We created the ticket manually and assigned it to local volunteers by 10:48 a.m.
-At around 11:58 a.m., Kate Davis, a local volunteer contacted Trent and announced in our lobby that he could assist later the same day.
+At around 11:58 a.m., Kate Davis, a local volunteer contacted Trent and announced in our lobby that she could assist later the same day.

 new mexico offroad recovery of a camper van off-road rescue new mexico